andrewf137/technologi-backend-test/README.md

    * insert file structure into database
 5. `index.php` file is in the root folder of the project.
     It contains a simple form to perform queries as requested in the test instructions.
+6. The file containing the "file structure" data is at the root of the project with name fileStructure.txt.
+   You can update this file and then run again `php int.php` to upload its content to the database.